 Difficulty in concentrating

-Abdominal pain, blood or mucus in the stool, or diarrhoea
+Abdominal pain, blood or mucus in the stool, or diarrhea

 The exact cause of autoimmune disease is not known, although there exist many theories about what leads to the malfunction.